kubos/kubos/docs/contributing/feature-request.rst

 Kubos team members in order to determine the specifics of how the feature request should be implemented and the low-level desired behavior.

-The team (or potentially a community member!) will then implement the changes needed to fufill the request.
+The team (or potentially you or another community member!) will then implement the changes needed to fulfill the request.
 The exact timeframe required to complete this work will be dictated by current team resources and the request's relevance to current priorities.